alex-polus/IngredientIQ/README.md

    *Note: If you don't set these, the program will prompt you to enter them on first run.*

+## 🍗 Preparing Your Food Log
+To use your food diary with this project, export it as a JSON file using one of the following methods:

+- **MyFitnessPal or Cronometer**:
+  1. Export your food log as a `.csv` file from the app.
+  2. Simplify the `.csv` by keeping only the `food names`, `dates`, and `quantities` columns, and remove all other fields.
+  3. Convert the `.csv` to JSON using an AI tool (e.g., ChatGPT, Gemini, or Grok).
+Aim for a structure similar to `sample_food_log.json` (exact matching is not required).
+  4. *(Optional)* Use this [open-source tool](https://github.com/jrmycanady/cronometer-export) to export Cronometer logs directly to JSON.

+- **Manual**:
+  Create a JSON file manually, following the structure provided in `sample_food_log.json`.

 ## 🚀 Usage

 ### Running the Application